How to Fix Cat Scratches on Fake Leather Without Replacing It

 • Sponges

-So, how do you repair fake leather with cat claw marks?
-Here is a step-by-step process to fix all the marks and scratches on your faux leather crafts caused by felines.
+Now, here is a step-by-step process to fix all the marks and scratches on your faux leather crafts caused by felines.

 Although cat scratches on fake leather items are obvious and may appear extreme, it is best to analyze the extent of the damage.
 Minor scratches would require simpler solutions than deeper, more visible ones.
 Severe claw damage may require you to fix the inner stuffing of the item along with the leather.

-Step Two: Clean and Condition the Leather Surface
+Step 2: Clean the Surface

 Use a suitable leather cleaner to wipe away dirt and dust from the leather item.
 You can find an excellent cleaner in some leather repair kits.
 This action makes the scratches more visible; you can get some excellent leather wipes and clean the leather surface in circular motions.